modiyesha-dot/Data_science_internship/README.md

 Successfully created a mini dashboard by combining data analysis, visualizations, and insights into a single Jupyter Notebook.

 ---

+## Day 10 - Export Clean Dataset

+### Objective
+Export the cleaned dataset into a new CSV file.

+### Tasks Completed
+- Loaded the cleaned dataset using Pandas
+- Exported the dataset to a new CSV file
+- Verified successful file creation

+### Files
+- day10.py
+- career_readiness_final.csv

+### Tools Used
+- Python
+- Pandas

+### Outcome
+Successfully exported the cleaned dataset and saved it as a new CSV file.

+---

 ## Repository Structure

 ```text